-In 1891 chief geologist of US Geological Service Grove Karl Gilbert considered that this crater is created either by the explosion of volcanic gas or by meteorite.
+In 1891 chief geologist of US Geological Service Grove Karl Gilbert considered that this crater is created either by the explosion of volcanic gas or by a meteorite.

-He thought that meteorite should have similar size to the size of crater – and that this giant mass of iron should be buried under the crater.
+He thought that meteorite should have similar size to the size of the crater – and that this giant mass of iron should be buried under the crater.
 Magnetic measurements did not show any significant mass of iron below the crater – thus he concluded that this is explosion crater caused by volcanic processes.

 This hypothesis was widely accepted by the scientific community.